Wildfire Evacuation: Knowing When to Bug Out

 ~Level 2 - Warning: Be Ready to Evacuate

 ~This is level 2 and it's known as the warning stage.
 Having already prepared, this warning simply means that you should be set to evacuate at a moment's notice.
 There will now be significant danger in your area.
 Have your bug out bags within reach and everyone in your household accounted for.
 Everyone should know the plan, where they are sitting in the car, and what each one is carrying out of the house.
-Don't forget to load up your pet and their supplies.
+Don't forget to load up your pet and their supplies in your small pet or dog emergency bags.
 For those living on a farm it is advised to load up the animals you can bring like horses and chickens, if you have trailers for them, or at the very least release your livestock so they have a chance to escape the fire too.

 ~Level 3 - Order: Evacuate Now